dengking/algorithm/docs/Application/search/Graph-and-tree-search-algorithm/Method-of-search/Summary-of-search-method/Search-Algorithm.md

 Notes:

 - Step 2.3 requires checking if any of the children of the node just expanded is a **goal node**.
-This allows terminating as soon as a **goal** is found, but the solution returned might have a larger value of `f` than the optimal solution.
+This allows terminating as soon as a **goal** is found, but the solution returned might have a larger value of `f` than the **optimal solution**.
 To guarantee an optimal solution we need to use a `f` function that understimates（预测） the cost (as done in `A*`) and to test for goal after a node has been selected for expansion.

   > NOTE: 也就是说，上述algorithm不保证optimal solution